Sleep Research Society: Publications

 The Journal SLEEP is a monthly peer reviewed journal, the official publication of the SRS, and the benchmark international journal for sleep and circadian science.
 The Editor-in-Chief is Allan I. Pack, MD.
-The SRS also publishes SLEEP Advances, a Gold Open Access companion journal to SLEEP.
+In 2020, SRS launched SLEEP Advances, a Gold Open Access companion journal to SLEEP in partnership with the Australasian Sleep Association.
 It includes high-quality and replicable basic, translational, and clinical research in sleep and circadian science.

-Meeting
+The SRS launched a series of podcasts in 2022 organized and moderated by Jesse Cook, PhD from the University of Wisconsin.
+In 2026, Casandra Nyhuis, PhD from Johns Hopkins Bloomberg School of Public Health is hosting the podcast.
+The series is designed to highlight research advances, career opportunities, other sleep research developments.

+State of the science white papers, position statements, and recommendations from the SRS on selected topics such as the use of wearable technology in research and adopting permanent standard time are published in the journal SLEEP.

+The SRS textbook, Fundamentals of Sleep and Circadian Science, includes chapters contributed by dozens of society members highlighting the current understanding of sleep, circadian biology, and their significance to health and society.
+First published in 2005, the latest edition was published in 2025 and edited by Chiara Cirelli, PhD.

+SRS also offers informative, bilingual articles on topics of broad public interest such as Family Caregivers, Sleep & Health, Common Sleep Myths, and How Sleep Loss Affects Alertness and Performance.

+Meetings

 The SLEEP annual meeting of the Associated Professional Sleep Societies (APSS) is a yearly scientific meeting held in partnership between SRS and AASM.
 This event aims to bring together scientists, physicians and other clinical staff in order to bring new developments to patients.
 Approximately 5,000 people attend each year to hear presentations on the latest research.
 It is the largest meeting in the United States solely devoted to sleep, circadian rhythms and sleep medicine and is composed of scientific sessions, poster presentations, and an exhibition hall.
 Abstracts for presentations are published in a supplemental issue of the journal SLEEP.

+An array of Career Advancement activities are hosted by the SRS Trainee Education Advisory Committee (TEAC) in conjunction with the annual SLEEP meeting.
+A networking development suite is open to all trainees during the SLEEP meeting facilitating meetings with mentors and daily career development presentations.

+Advances in Sleep & Circadian Science (ASCS) is a biennial, single-track, SRS meeting designed to encourage in-depth discussion and networking.
+The next meeting is February, 2027, in Austin, Texas.

+In partnership with the American Academy of Sleep Medicine (AASM) and the NIH National Center on Sleep Disorders Research, SRS organizes Sleep101.
+This half-day, annual symposium is designed to highlight sleep research opportunities and is available to the public online.
+A recording of the 2025 symposium is available through the SRS website.